ASAP Systems Asset Tracking System Chosen to Help Leading Bank Inventory Thousands of Fixed Assets

 About ASAP Systems

-We are ASAP Systems, a market leader in inventory management and asset tracking solutions that use barcode with hand-held computers, barcode, and RFID scanners and smartphones, including the iPhone and Droid.
+We are ASAP Systems, a market leader in inventory management and asset tracking solutions that use barcode with hand-held computers, barcode, and smartphones, including the iPhone and Droid.
 We help improve profitability by eliminating manual data entry, paper files, and forms and by automating records and other documents.
 With our client-server software, Passport, and our newly released web-based application, BarCloud, businesses know 24/7 how and where assets and inventory are received, stored, used and disposed of — in the warehouse and in the field.

 About Banque Libano-Francaise